Care and Maintenance: Laminated Bench Tops

 - To minimise scratching, always place and lift objects from the surface – never drag or slide them across the surface.

 - A cutting board or chopping board should always be used.

-- Severe cuts can be repaired with repairers like Laminex Colorfill (which is a specially formulated colour matched kit for sealing joins and repairing damaged decorative surfaces), however this will never be a good or as strong as the original laminate, but can be used as a last resort.
+- Severe cuts can be repaired with repairers like Laminex Colorfill (which is a specially formulated colour matched kit for sealing joins and repairing damaged decorative surfaces).
+This however will never be as good or as strong as the original laminate, but can be used as a last resort.

 To ensure that your Warranty will not be void, DO NOT use any of the following on your laminated bench tops: